mrcavalcanti/mosaicoo/docs/sources/panels/query-a-data-source/add-a-query.md

 # Add a query

-A query returns data that Grafana visualizes in dashboards.
-When you create a panel, Grafana automatically selects the default data source.
+A query returns data that Mosaicoo visualizes in dashboards.
+When you create a panel, Mosaicoo automatically selects the default data source.

 ## Before you begin